Frequently Asked Questions

 Does Council have a copy of my building plans?

 Council is required to keep a copy of all building permits issued in the municipality.
 If Council does not issue the permit, the private surveyor is required to provide a copy to Council within seven days of issuing.
-The building permits records of Council go back to the 1940s and a copy of permits are available to the property owner, however it should be noted there is no guarantee that a permit can be located.
+The building permits records of Council go back to the 1950s and a copy of permits are available to the property owner, however it should be noted there is no guarantee that a permit can be located.
 If a third party requires a copy of any documents, Council requires written permission from the owner to release the documents to that person.
 Should you require a copy of the permit please use this application form(PDF, 244KB).

 Visit Council's Building & Planning Resources page for building and planning application and registration forms.